-The Airport and the City of Burbank will host a community workshop on Thursday, March 6, to discuss the Airport Area Ground Transportation and Land Use Study.
-This workshop follows up on the workshop held in June 2013 and will allow the public to review preliminary ideas on transportation improvements and land use options in the 540-acre airport study area.
-Complete information about the workshop, including time, location, and directions, is available on the Airport website and at linkBurbank.com.
+On March 6, the City of Burbank and the Bob Hope Airport held a community workshop on the Airport Area Ground Transportation and Land Use Study.
+The workshop was a follow-up to the previous study workshops held in June and September 2013, and allowed the public to review the preliminary ideas on transportation improvements and land use options in the 540-acre study area.

-The SKIES OF FREEDOM Commemorative Brick Program will add additional engraving options for the 8” x 8” bricks in the coming weeks, including the Airport terminal tower, the Airport Police and Fire Department seals, and a veteran’s ribbon.
-Existing engraving options include nine images of Lockheed aircraft.
+The SKIES OF FREEDOM Commemorative Brick Program has added additional engraving options for the 8” x 8” bricks, including the Airport terminal tower, the Airport Police and Fire Department seals, a veteran’s ribbon, and six Lockheed logos.
+Donors may also choose from nine images of Lockheed aircraft.
 Bricks are available in two sizes (4” x 8” and 8” x 8”) and two colors (Regimental Red and Landmark Gray).
 Keepsake replica bricks and custom-etched display cases are also available at additional cost.
 For more information about the program or to place an order, visit skiesoffreedom.com.